siddharthroy12/DSA-Notes/Readme.md

 The input n can also be an interger, not just an array.

-Here we are creating an array inside the function and the lenght of the array is same as n so the space compexity of this is O(n).
+Here we are creating an array inside the function and the length of the array is same as n so the space compexity of this is O(n).

 ### Cheat sheet